- Course type: Self-paced

 Watch a preview:chapter 1 / lesson 1Fluids in Physics: Definition and Characteristics

-Course SummaryThis online homeschool course is all you need to teach AP Physics 2.
+Course SummaryThis online homeschool course is a great resource to prepare your homeschool student for their AP Physics 2 exam.
 Homeschool parents will find that the engaging videos bring learning to life and make even the most difficult concepts easy to understand.
-Use this course to prepare your child for the AP Physics 2 exam.

 Course Practice TestCheck your knowledge of this course with a 50-question practice test.